SteamDeckHomebrew/decky-plugin-store/README.md

 ### Using Makefile

 There is a handy `Makefile` placed in the root directory of the project.
-It is not being used in a conventional way (to build the code or install built software), it's just creates nie aliases for commands.
+It is not being used in a conventional way (to build the code or install built software), it's just creates nice aliases for commands.
 Here is a list of them:

 - `autoformat` - runs autoformatting on the whole Python codebase
   - `autoformat/black` - runs only `black` command for autoformatting, which unifies codestyle